Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Methodology

 Furthermore, our method can generate missing values (denoted by $\emptyset$ in the above).
 The Gini criterion is adapted as follows: consider $S_L' := (S_L \cup S_{\empty})$ and $S_R' := (S_R \cup S_{\empty})$.

 In LightGBM~\citep{ke2017lightgbm}, XGBoost~\citep{chen2016xgboost}, CatBoost~\citep{prokhorenkova2018catboost} and other gradient boosting frameworks that support case weights, this concept is applied during the construction of trees.
-Since $\sum_p \mathcal{P}(P_{v,p}^n) = 1$ and all the featurised paths of node $v$ belong to the same class as its head node, Equation~\eqref{eq:gini_weight} is equivalent to Equation~\eqref{eq:gini}.
-Therefore, considering only splits over the features of its head nodes, our algorithm is equivalent to the typical supervised learning algorithm.
-However, our method has the advantage of using further splits from neighborhood observations.
-Therefore, our method G-GBM should perform at least as well as its classic supervised counterpart GBM if the implemented model is not sensitive to the (potentially irrelevant) additional dimensions added by the featurised paths.
+Since $\sum_p \mathbb{P}(P_{v,p}^n) = 1$ and all the featurised paths of node $v$ belong to the same class as its head node, Equation~\eqref{eq:gini_weight} reduces to Equation~\eqref{eq:gini}.